lucidrains/routing-transformer/README.md

-    moe_loss_coef = 1e-2,    # the weight for the auxiliary loss in mixture of experts to keep expert usage balanced num_mem_kv = 8,          # number of memory key/values to append to each cluster of each head, from the 'All-Attention' paper. defaults to 1 in the causal case for unshared QK to work use_scale_norm = False,  # use scale norm, simplified normalization from 'Transformers without Tears' paper use_rezero = False       # use Rezero with no normalization ).cuda()
+    moe_loss_coef = 1e-2,    # the weight for the auxiliary loss in mixture of experts to keep expert usage balanced num_mem_kv = 8,          # number of memory key/values to append to each cluster of each head, from the 'All-Attention' paper. defaults to 1 in the causal case for unshared QK to work use_scale_norm = False,  # use scale norm, simplified normalization from 'Transformers without Tears' paper use_rezero = False,      # use Rezero with no normalization shift_tokens = True      # shift tokens by one along sequence dimension, for a slight improvement in convergence ).cuda()

 x = torch.randint(0, 20000, (1, 8192)).long().cuda()